How to Build a Data Warehouse from Scratch

 Data sources: applications, data and backup storage systems.

-The suggested plan bases on ScienceSoft’s 16-year experience in data warehousing services and features the usual procedure we follow when implementing a DWH.
+The suggested plan is based on ScienceSoft’s 18-year experience in data warehousing services and features the usual procedure we follow when implementing a DWH.
 Notice that the project timeframes are approximate, as the duration of the data warehouse development process depends on a variety of factors, including the complexity and quality of data in source systems, data security requirements, data analytics objectives, etc.

 - Discovery of your business objectives (tactical and strategic) to be pursued with the data warehouse development project.